Two Evening Lands:

 and wondering again how I would write such an essay, wonderment not helped by the fact that I had yet to actually read both novels in chronological order back to back to help the cause and was just dipping into my memory and into the two towering and tumultuous tomes when I needed to clarify a point or idea, about a Great Book created to take on and heal a world devastated by a Great War, with allusions to the equally healing and allegorical Homer epic poem The Odyssey [8th century BCE] which followed the equally devasting and allegorical Homer epic poem The Iliad [8th century BCE] to affirm that implicit intention on one level, and, on another level, to take on and take out a Great Horror Novel about the Great Hunger.
 And sure if the implications that the Dublin born and raised James Joyce was taking on the allegorical and implicitly Great Hunger exorcising Bram Stoker indie docufiction novel Dracula [1897] on one level didn’t begin right from the beginning of the allegorical indie docufiction novel Ulysses [1922].

 For the sight and sound of Malachi “Buck” Mulligan, the first of many nicknames of characters in the novel to remind us of the equally Dublin born and raised Abraham “Bram” Stoker, emerging from the depths to the parapet of a Martello Tower with a razor and a bowl of hot water to shave reminded us that Jonathan Harker also settled down with a bowl of hot water and a razor to shave with the help of a mirror on the wall of his room on his first morning in his room in a tower at Castle Dracula in Transylvania.
 An ordinary shave that turned extraordinary after he cut his neck with the razor and the old and intimidating Count Dracula appeared out of nowhere to eagerly lick the blood off his neck to the shock of Harker, a shock increased by the fact that the reflection of Dracula could not be seen in the mirror.
-A lack of reflection that has since the publication of Dracula been always interpreted as meaning that the lack of reflections in mirrors is one of the characteristics of vampires, rather than that Dracula was the Dark Side of Harker that existed only in his mind, and therefore could not be seen.
+A lack of reflection that has since the publication of Dracula been always interpreted as meaning that the lack of reflections in mirrors is one of the characteristics of vampires, but which implicitly meant that Dracula was the Dark Side of Harker who existed only in his mind, and therefore could not be seen.
 A Dark Side that also implicitly symbolized the Dark Side of Stoker, given that the name of Jonathan Harker was so similar to the full name of Abraham Stoker.

 As for Bloom, he wandered off on his tragicomic odyssey, indeed, and one that did more than affirm the implicit link of Bloom to Odysseus.
-For Bloomyseus was still wearing the mourning black funeral suit that made him appear to all baffled observers as the living embodiment of death, implicitly affirming his link to the nonliving embodiment of death, Count Dracula, as the vampire wandered around London in Dracula.
-An implicit link to Drac reaffirmed by the fact that Bloom, like Dracula, was a solitary, lonely, and luvlorn outsider from Eastern Europe who longed for the return of the luv of his sad wife Molly, like Dracula longed for the return of the luv of his dead wife, Elsbeta, a lack of luvin’ and sex from Molly for ten years due to her being despondent about the stillborn death of their son Rudy that had led Poldy to satisfy his sexual desires with anguished masturbation and embarrassing trysts with Dublin prostitutes.
+For Bloomyseus was still wearing the mourning black funeral suit that made him appear to all baffled observers as the living embodiment of death as he wandered around Dublin, implicitly affirming his link to the nonliving embodiment of death, Count Dracula, as the vampire wandered around London in Dracula.
+Ironically, however, and unlike Drac, Bloom spent his wanderings lost in his resigned but embarrassed and brooding and moody thoughts, thoughts that revealed that he was a truly complex and multi-layered human indeed unlike Boylan and far from being a monster like the Count.
+This despite the fact that Bloom, like Dracula, was a solitary, lonely, and luvlorn outsider from Eastern Europe who longed for the return of the luv of his sad wife Molly, a lack of luvin’ and sex from Molly for ten years due to her being despondent about the stillborn death of their son Rudy that had led Poldy to satisfy his sexual desires with anguished masturbation and embarrassing trysts with Dublin prostitutes.

 Along the way, the royal carriage that drew a mixture of awe, longing, fear, and loathing as it rolled through the streets of Dublin in the “Wandering Rocks” segment evoked the demonic carriage implicitly driven by Dracula that was treated with universal fear and loathing as it drove young Harker to Castle Dracula.
 An implicit link again affirmed when Bloom stood outside Daly’s pub looking hungrily at its two beautiful young barmaid sirens but not entering the pub until invited in by his friend Richard “Richie” Goulding, reminding us that Dracula was also forced to wait outside houses looking hungrily in at his victims until also unwittingly invited inside by them, victims who were also usually beautiful young women like the brunette Wilhelmina “Mina” Harker and the redheaded Lucy Westenra who implicitly returned in the forms of barmaids Wilhelmina “Mina” Kennedy aka “Gold” and Lydia Douce aka “Bronze”, reminding us that Ireland’s English or “Sassenach” nightmare began when the deposed king of Leinster, Diarmait Mac Murchada or Dermot MacMurragh, invited in Anglo-Norman mercenaries to help him wrest his kingdom back, soon leading to Ireland being taken over and ruled by King Henry II of England.

 For as Count Bloomula stared wistfully, “…a bat flew forth from the ivied belfry [of a nearby church] through the dusk, hither, thither, with a tiny lost cry” [Joyce 473].
 A small bat later fittingly noticed by Bloom itself after his voyeuristic encounter with flirty Gerty, a wistful flirtation from afar “…that was their secret, only theirs, alone in the hiding twilight and there was none to know or tell save the little bat that flew so softly through the evening to and fro and little bats don’t tell” [Joyce 478].
 A small and solitary bat so completely lacking in ominous menace that even Count Bloomula, when he noticed it again later, thought “…no harm in him” [Joyce 498].
 An ironic thought, indeed, given that Stoker insisted in Dracula that some bats transformed into the vampire Dracula and that in the next segment, set fully in evening lands in the National Maternity Hospital in Dublin pondering the overlong birth labours of one Mina Harker evoking Mrs. Mina Purefoy, a drunk Dedalus exuberantly expounded on the theories people had used for centuries to explain pregnancy and spoke “…of bigness wrought by wind of seeds of brightness or by potency of vampires mouth to mouth or, as Virgilius saith, by the influence of the occident or by the reek of moonflower” [Joyce 509].